d-ghale/GroupProject_Cookzilla/README.md

 6. Search for users with similar taste as the given user (e.g. who have given similar ratings to some kinds of recipes):

-**Extensions Options**:
-- Convert the units in a recipe
-- The user can set a preferred unit, and everytime they see the recipe ingredients, they should be able to see it in the previously set unit.

-If you want to do any other query apart from the ones suggested above, please check-in with us first by **Dec 6**.